ghacks Technology News

 Regbak, Registry Backup And Restore Tool

 The Windows Registry editor comes with options to export and import Registry keys.
 It can be used to backup the Registry partially or fully.
 To do that, users need to open the Registry editor and click on File > Export while Computer is selected.
-This backs up all five available Registry hives.
+This backs up all available Registry hives.

 There are also other options to backup the Windows Registry, including the system tool rstrui.exe that ships with Windows.

-Regbak is a third party software program to backup the Registry.
+Regbak is a third-party software program to backup the Registry.
 It comes with a few extras that may make it more interesting for some users, but all the basics are covered as well.

-To simply backup the local Registry, you start the portable software, select a directory to store the backup or use the directory the software was started from and click Next to start the backup.
-That’s it.
+To simply backup the local Registry, you start the portable software, select a directory to store the backup or use the directory the software was started from, and click next to start the backup.
+That's it.

 Advanced users can select the Registry hives that should be included in the backup.
 By default the system and current user hives get backed up.
 There is another option to include other available hives if they exist.

 Advanced options are available that detail how older backups are handled during backups.
-It is possible to delete older backups based on age or amount, or to overwrite existing backups automatically if they exist in the selected backup folder.
+It is possible to delete older backups based on age or number, or to overwrite existing backups automatically if they exist in the selected backup folder.

 restore registry